SiwenW1998/academic-kickstart/content/project/2 ChefEats/index.md

 # Project summary to display on homepage.
 summary = """
 This is a curriculum project in Info360 at UW-ISchool.
-This project aimed to address the “structural inequality” problem - lack of nutrition in busy individuals and in low income communities.<br>
+This project aimed to address the “structural inequality” problem - lack of nutrition in busy individuals and in low income communities.
 I'm responsible for User Experience Design and App Wireframe.
  """

  image_preview = "featured.jpg"